You ask it, we have it answered!

 A widow’s trust is designed to provide financial support and security to the surviving spouse after the testator’s death.
 By creating a widow’s trust, the testator can ensure that their spouse is adequately taken care of.

-The widow’s trust is typically structured to provide the surviving spouse with regular income or distributions from the trust’s assets, while preserving the principal amount for the ultimate beneficiaries, such as children.
+The widow’s trust is typically structured to provide the surviving spouse with regular income or distributions from the trust assets, while preserving the principal amount for the ultimate beneficiaries, such as children.
 The testator can specify the terms and conditions for the distribution of assets within the trust, ensuring that the surviving spouse’s needs are met without compromising the long-term financial stability of the other beneficiaries.

 Provider’s trust